Effective Date: January 1, 2023

 Right to Non-Discrimination for the Exercise of Your Privacy Rights.
 You have the right not to receive discriminatory treatment by us for the exercise of your privacy rights conferred by the CCPA.

-Authorised Agent.
-You may designate an authorised agent to make a request under the CCPA on your behalf by us with a copy of your power-of-attorney document granting that right.
+Authorized Agent.
+You may designate an authorized agent to make a request under the CCPA on your behalf.
+We may require the agent to demonstrate proof of their authorization by providing us with a signed permission from you or a copy of your power-of-attorney document granting that right.
+In the case of the former, we may still request that you verify your own identity as described above or directly confirm that you have provided such permission.

 Financial Incentives.
 We do not provide any financial incentives tied to the collection, sale, or deletion of your Personal Data.